d0vere/SwitchNet/README.md

 # 🎮 SwitchNet

-### Network controller bridge for Nintendo Switch and Nintendo Switch 2 game streaming
+### Network controller bridge for Nintendo Switch/OLED/2 game streaming

 > **Stream the console.
 Network the controllers.
 Play anywhere in your home.**

-SwitchNet lets you use controllers connected to a **Windows or Linux PC** to control a **Nintendo Switch / Switch 2 over your local network**.
+SwitchNet lets you use controllers connected to a **Windows or Linux PC** to control a **Nintendo Switch / Switch 2 over your local network** using an ESP32-S3 Supermini.

 It is designed for game-streaming setups where the console stays connected to a dock or capture card while the player is somewhere else in the house.
+But it can be used for other purposes too like:
+Playing in 4k60fps anywhere
+Playing with custom controllers
+Playing with custom mappings
+Playing multiplayer games if you don't have more Nintendo Controllers Playing with Keyboard and Mouse

 ```text
 Controller